-While our book-making tools will warn you if an image's resolution isn't high enough to print well, it's impossible for our tools to identify and warn you about issues like grainy or blurry images, poor focus, jaggies or compression artifacts.
+Our bookmaking tools will warn you if your image resolution isn't high enough to print well.
+However. it's impossible for our tools to identify grainy or blurry images, jaggies or compression artifacts.
 That takes a human eye.
 The tips below will help you catch such problems.

 Use the 200% test

-Images sometimes look fine from a distance or when viewed on your camera, but a close-up look will reveal any flaws.
-If you have any doubts about your image, use a photo-viewing program to zoom in to your image to 200% and see how the quality looks.
+Images may look fine from a distance or when viewed on a camera or phone but only a close-up view can reveal certain flaws.
+You can use a photo-viewing program to zoom in on your image at 200% and see how the quality looks.
 (If you’re uploading a PDF to Blurb, you can also zoom in on the PDF at 200%).

-This is a useful test for *any* image.
-You should definitely do the 200% test on any image you converted from another source, like a PDF or Word document, or any image that was scanned.
+This is a useful check for any image, but we especially recommend that you perform this 200% test on any images you convert from other sources, like a PDF or Word document or any scanned content.

 How to zoom to 200%